China, Austria agree to establish friendly strategic partnership - PakObserver

 After the talks, the two sides released a joint statement on establishing the friendly strategic partnership .

-The Austrian president is in Beijing on a state visit to China, and will then travel to Boao in Hainan Province to attend the Boao Forum for Asia Annual Conference 2018.
+The Austrian president is in Beijing on a state visit to China, and will then travel to Boao in Hainan Province to attend the Boao Forum for Asia Annual Conference 2018.—Xinhua